2009-2024 Panini Basketball Set Tier List - Tier 3: Strong Prestige

 Run: First release: 2019 · Total releases: 6

-What I'd target: Genesis, Peacock, numbered Choice parallels, and the best rookie-year color matches.
+Key cards / lanes: Genesis, Peacock, numbered Choice parallels, and only the strongest rookie-year color matches.

 Final Thoughts